A Land of Endless Adventure!

 Backroad Mapbooks’ industry-leading, Garmin-licensed Eastern Canada GPS Maps are the most detailed, comprehensive and up-to-date GPS maps available on the market.
 These are the maps of choice for recreation, industry, and search-and-rescue, with 3D views, shaded relief and countless geographic and activity based points-of-interest.
 Updated annually, these GPS maps are Garmin licensed for compatibility with Garmin GPS and Garmin Basecamp.
 Available in Micro SD format, these Eastern Canada GPS Maps are easy to install and use and bring you all of the detail of our wildly popular Backroad Mapbook series directly to your GPS device or computer.
-Keep your adventure rolling with the latest topographic data, routable roads, oil and gas data, Wildlife Management Units, trails, rec sites, paddling routes, scenic viewpoints and so much more.
+Keep your adventure rolling with the latest topographic data, routable roads, oil and gas data, Wildlife Management Units, trails, paddling routes, scenic viewpoints and so much more.
 With the latest edition of our Eastern Canada GPS Maps in hand, your options for adventure are limitless.

 Eastern Canada Backroad GPS Map Features

 - Garmin-licensed & compatible with Garmin GPS™, Basecamp™, MapSource™ and RoadTrip™.